Book Character Name Ideas: 90+ Names by Genre

 Maren Lockwood

-A surname literally suggesting locked doors and hidden secrets, paired with a Scandinavian first name meaning "sea"—ideal for a detective whose calm surface conceals relentless depths of deduction and a refusal to let any case go cold
+A Scandinavian first name meaning "sea," paired with a surname that suggests locked doors and hidden secrets.
+It fits a detective with a calm surface and a stubborn refusal to let a case go cold

 - 2